 Pisces is the Latin plural for fish.

-If you enjoyed these antique zodiac star chart images, then check out the collection of constellation map posters on Pictureboxblue.
+If you enjoyed these antique zodiac star chart images, then check out the collection of constellation map posters and astronomical posters on Pictureboxblue.
 You will probably also enjoy these vintage pictorial maps of love and matrimony.